rishi18-SAIT/movie-watchlist/README.md

 The app uses OMDb API to fetch movie details.

-Replace the API key in utils/api.js if needed:
+Replace the API key in src/utils/api.js if needed:

 const API_KEY = "YOUR_OMDB_API_KEY";

-🎨 Screenshots

-(Optional: You can add images of your app here for better presentation)

 👨‍💻 Author